QuantConnect/Lean.Brokerages.Tradier/README.md

 Tradier was founded by Dan Raju, Peter Laptewicz, Jason Barry, Jeyashree Chidambaram, and Steve Agalloco in 2012 with the goal to "deliver a choice of low-cost, high-value brokerage services to traders".
 Tradier provides access to trading Equities and Options for clients in over 250 countries and territories with [no minimum deposit for cash accounts](https://brokerage.tradier.com/support).
 Tradier also delivers custody, clearing, execution, and billing on behalf of registered advisors.

+For more information about the Tradier brokerage, see  the [QuantConnect-Tradier Integration Page](https://www.quantconnect.com/docs/v2/our-platform/live-trading/brokerages/tradier).

 ## Using the Brokerage Plugin

 ### Deploying Tradier with VSCode User Interace